1j01/ooplie/README.md

 The IDE could support visual mathematical equation/expression editing, and resources like images could be dragged and dropped and used directly in expressions.

 It could blur the line between entering commands and writing a program (if that's a good thing).

-The necessarily dynamic syntax highlighting engine could be made reusable if many things actually allow for dynamic stuff like that, but most things probably only support regular expressions.
+(Like a notebook?
+I think I was thinking specifically about being able to extract commands entered into a console out and factor them into a program retroactively... but probably this would work like "notebook IDEs" - [Jupyter Notebook](http://jupyter.org/) for lots of languages including JS, [RunKit](https://runkit.com) for Node.js)

+Syntax highlighting in other apps would require a custom, dynamic engine using the parser (which would be a problem because most things probably only support regular expression based highlighting), unless the plain text file format includes lots of markup needed to identify semantics.
+It would probably also need to be able to hide things, hide the markup unless it's somehow kept terse like markdown.
+I don't know how that might work, but it would presumably/probably/generally be a subpar experience anyways...
-However, the entire IDE could be made reusable as a component, and could be included as a plugin in web-based code editors like [Atom][].
+However, the entire IDE could be made reusable as a component, and could be included as a plugin in web-based code editors like [Atom][] and [Code][].

 ### Dev

-Fork the repository on GitHub, and with [Node.js][] run `npm install` in the project directory.
+[Fork the repository on GitHub][fork a repo], and with [Node.js][] installed run `npm install` in the project directory.

 Run `npm test` to run the tests.
 You can also open [`test.html`][tests] (maybe with a [live-server][]) to test Ooplie in a browser,